Classification

 • middle cerebral veins – the most important is the superficial middle cerebral vein (Sylvian vein) Superficial cerebral veins

-• usually courses along the Sylvian fissure and drains numerous small tributaries from the opercular areas.
-It curves anteriorly and empties into the sphenoparietal sinus or directly into the cavernous sinus
+• usually courses along the Sylvian fissure and receives numerous small tributaries from the opercular areas.
+It curves anteriorly and empties either into the sphenoparietal sinus or directly into the cavernous sinus

 • has anastomoses with: